thiagoarvore/thiagoarvore/README.md

 I´m a History teacher 🔭 Looking for a career change as a Back-End Dev

-🌱 I’m currently learning DjangoRestFramework
+🌱 I’m currently working on a project for bike rental in São Paulo slums.

 My best project: https://www.cuidadopsi.com.br